MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-cfx-content.md

 ## Summary

-Ansys CFX Application 2021 R2 and 2022 R2 are both successfully deployed and tested on HBv3 120 AMD EPYC™ 7V73X-series (Milan-X) Virtual Machines.
+Ansys CFX 2021 R2 and Ansys CFX 2022 R2 were both successfully deployed and tested on HBv3 120 AMD EPYC™ 7V73X-series (Milan-X) VMs.

-1. In case of single node configuration, it's observed that there is a relative speed increase up to 64 cores and there after it's saturated with further increase of cores.
+- For a single-node configuration, there's a relative speed increase up to 64 cores.
+There's no relative speed increase for more than 64 cores.
-2. In case of multi-node runs, with sufficiently large models, Ansys CFX scales up linearly with increase in number of nodes.
+- For a multi-node configuration, with sufficiently large models, Ansys CFX scales up linearly with each increase in the number of nodes.
-3. A Relative speed increase of ~13.5 times is achieved with multi-node setup (16 nodes) for a considerably bigger model (100 million cells) which is a good performance indicator for Ansys CFX on Azure HBv3 Virtual Machines.
+- There's a relative speed increase of about 13.5 times with a multi-node configuration (16 nodes) for a considerably large model (100 million cells).
+These results indicate that Ansys CFX performs well on Azure HBv3 VMs.
-4. The Performance comparison between the CFX versions 2021 R2 and 2022 R2 is shown in this report.
+- The preceding test results show the performance of Ansys CFX 2021 R2 compared to Ansys CFX 2022 R2.

 ## Contributors